 The interested party informs the Secretariat of its Designated Focal Points (DFPs) and the national guidelines for JI project approval procedures.
 The interested party may authorise legal persons to participate in JI projects.
 These can only transfer and/or acquire ERU if the authorising party meets the requirements to do so.
 These requirements are further defined by the Marrakesh Accords.

-The Track 1 procedure is under the supervision of the host country: the determination of project eligibility, monitoring and verification of emissions reductions is subject only to national rules and procedures.
+The JI procedure is under the supervision of the host country: the determination of project eligibility, monitoring and verification of emissions reductions is subject only to national rules and procedures.